 - 25 to 50% of meetings are described as a waste of time.

 To organize an efficient work meeting, we invite you to continue reading our article.
-And you will see for yourself that employees who used to nod off during meetings are attentive, fully awake and proactive.
+And you will see for yourself that employees who used to nod off during business meetings are attentive, fully awake and proactive.

 Some people are against meetings.
 For them it is a real waste of time, and the discussions held are useless and the costs associated with them are significant and futile.
 However, the advantages of business meetings are no longer debatable: it is a strategic management and communication tool that allows the exchange of useful and important information, as well as the acquisition and development of new ideas through brainstorming and the participation of all participants.